haproxy/haproxy/doc/lua-api/index.rst

    `core.register_init()`.
 The prototype of the function is a simple function without return value and without parameters, like this: `function fcn()`.

 3. The Lua **task context**.
-It is an Lua function executed after the start of the HAProxy scheduler, and just after the declaration of the task with the Lua function `core.register_task()`.
+It is a Lua function executed after the start of the HAProxy scheduler, and just after the declaration of the task with the Lua function `core.register_task()`.
 This context can be concurrent with the traffic processing.
 It is executed in runtime mode.
 The prototype of the function is a simple function without return value and without parameters, like this: `function fcn()`.

 4. The **action context**.
-It is an Lua function conditionally executed.
+It is a Lua function conditionally executed.
 These actions are registered by the Lua directives "`core.register_action()`".
 The prototype of the Lua called function is a function with doesn't returns anything and that take an object of class TXN as entry. `function fcn(txn)`.